BenMiller0/teaatucsdsite/README.md

 ## Editing the site
+1. Clone the repo using `git clone` or github desktop

-git checkout -b "Name" (creates a branch switches you to that branch)
+2. `git checkout -b "Name"`  creates a branch switches you to that branch

+3. Make changes to site using editor (e.i.
+VS Code)

-git add -A (adds and updates all files in repo)
+4. `git add -A`  adds and updates all files in repo

-git commit -m "comment" (adds everything to a commit)
+5. `git commit -m "comment"`  adds everything to a commit

-git push (pushes commit to repo)

-git pull master (pulls updates from main)
+6. `git push` pushes commit to remote repo

+7. Open pull request

 ## Deploying
 This site is configured to automatically deploy from the `master` branch.
 After pushing/merging a change to master it will take 1-5 minutes to deploy to the public facing site.